Vegan burgers are delicious and satisfying.

 If you’re new to veggieburgers, they offer a much greater diversity of flavors than your typical hamburger.
-That’s because hamburgers are typically all-beef (and beef byproducts), which limits the texture and flavor variations.
+That’s because hamburgers are typically all-beef (and—all too often—beef byproducts), which limits the texture and flavor variations.
 Veggieburgers suffer no such constraints and can take on a much wider assortment of possibilities.

-Some products do everything possible to replicate the colors, textures, and flavors of ground beef.
+Some products do everything possible to replicate the experience of ground beef.
 In particular, the Impossible Burger and the Beyond Burger can and do fool meat eaters.
 If you recoil at the idea of giving up hamburgers, you’ll be amazed by how faithfully these brands capture the experience you crave.

-Other veggieburgers take the opposite approach; they seek to deliver unique flavors unlike anything meat can offer.
-After all, who’s to say that ground beef offers the ultimate in satisfying flavors?
+Other veggieburgers take the opposite approach, seeking to deliver unique flavors unlike anything meat can offer.
+After all, who’s to say that ground beef represents the pinnacle of burger flavor?

-So whether you love or hate red meat, there’s a veggieburger that perfectly suits your tastes.
-The key is to try as many brands as possible to see which you like best.
+So, whether you love or hate red meat, there’s a veggieburger that perfectly suits your tastes.
+The key is to try as many brands and recipes as possible to see which you like best.

 Vegan Burger Brands